AllenInstitute/asap-modules/README.md

     "pool_size": <pool_size_for_parallel_processing>
 }
 ```

-# the list of parameters required for each module can be found out using the --help option.
+The list of parameters required for each module can be found out using the --help option.

 ```python
 # find the list of parameters for the solver module using its help option